delaere/pattuples2010/README.md

 # Pattuples production from 2010 data

+The exercise produces tuples created following the Physics Analysis Toolkit (pattuples) from the 2010 AOD data.

+You need to work in a VM properly contextualized for CMS.

 In order to run the PAT_data_repo.py to generate the pattuples you need to create a working area and source a proper CMS environment.